BRANCHlab/metasnf/README.md

 <!-- badges: end -->

-**NOTE:** Repo is currently undergoing major changes in the `softcoding` branch to become ABCD-independent and generally more accessible.
+**NOTE:** Repo is currently undergoing major changes in the branch to become ABCD-independent and generally more accessible.

 To-do list (in order of priority):